glouppe/info8002-large-scale-data-systems/lecture1.md

 ## A potential solution

-Designing a "multi-media" network (e.g., via physical signal translator for various physical media).
+Designing a "multi-media" network (e.g., via a physical signal translator for various physical media).

 Issues:
 - **Does not scale** with the variety of media:
     - adding $O(1)$ new types of medium requires $O(N)$ translator sub-systems;
 - Adds **complexity** inside the network;
-- Requires control over nodes;
+- Increases the barrier to host attachment;
-- Increases the barrier to host attachment.
+- Requires control over nodes.

 ---